SetuSingh/A-algorithm-Visualization/README.md

 ★━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━★

-A* (A star) algorithm is a shortest path finding algorithm that is used on daily basis in applications such as maps and also in games where there are many obstructions between the start and end point.
+The A* (A star) algorithm is widely used in various applications, including maps and games, to find the shortest path between a start and end point, even when obstacles are present.

-This project is built using python3 and PyGame library.
-The canvas is divided into a large grid made up of small boxes(cubes) which can be used as starting point,end point or obstruction.
+This particular project is implemented in Python3 using the PyGame library.
+The canvas is represented as a grid composed of small boxes or cubes, which can serve as the starting point, end point, or obstructions.

-This algo takes in 3 paramaters to calculate the shortest path :
+To calculate the shortest path, the algorithm considers three parameters:

- 1) F score  : It is sum of g score and f score.
+F score: This is the sum of the G score and H score.
- 2) G score  : Movement cost of moving from STARTING point to to a GIVEN Box(cube) on Grid.
+The G score represents the movement cost from the starting point to a specific box on the grid.
- 3) H score  : Estimate movement cost of moving form GIVEN box(cube) on grid to Final(end) point on grid.
-It is refered as heuristic as it is nothing but an apporximate "smart" guess without considering any obstrutctions or whatsoever.
+The H score is an estimate of the movement cost from a given box to the final (end) point on the grid.
+The H score is referred to as a heuristic because it provides an approximate "smart" guess without considering any obstructions.

-These parameters are then updated to an open set and and later onthey are popped from the set and they smallest route is decided.
+These parameters are updated in an open set, and the algorithm continues until the set is empty.
+At each step, the algorithm selects the smallest route by popping the parameters from the set.

-Everything else is described step by step in the .py file included. :)
+Further details and implementation steps can be found in the included .py file, providing a comprehensive guide to understanding and implementing the A* algorithm in the context of grid-based pathfinding using Python and PyGame.
 ★━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━★